itsmefdil/scrapy-scraping-grobmart.com/readme.md

 3. Run the spider

 ```
-scrapy runspider app.py -o data_bukukita.csv
+scrapy runspider app.py -o data_grobmart.com.csv
 ```

-4. The data will be saved in a csv file named `bukukita.csv`
+4. The data will be saved in a csv file named `data_grobmart.com.csv`